Fatal Motorcycle Accident in Tampa, FL

 - Reckless driving

-Fatal motorcycle accidents are not always caused by an individual’s negligence.
+Fatal motorcycle accidents are not always due to an individual’s negligence.
 The manufacturer of a defective motorcycle part could be held liable if its failure caused a crash.
 If a government agency failed to repair a large pothole that led to the wreck, a Tampa motorcycle accident lawyer can help take legal action against the responsible entity.

 Who Can Recover Damages After a Fatal Motorcycle Accident in Tampa, FL?